Mandatory Individual e-file Frequently Asked Questions

 What types of returns must be e-filed under the law?

 All current year individual income tax returns are required to be e-filed.
 Prior year, fiduciary, amended, and business type returns are not required to be e-filed under the law.
-Please note: California business returns are not mandated to be e-filed.

 If I reside or have an office outside California,

 Yes.
 If you meet the mandatory e-file requirements, all California individual returns you prepare are required to be e-filed, even if you reside or have your office outside the state.

 When am I no longer subject to the law?